List of JoJo's Bizarre Adventure characters: Part 4: Diamond Is Unbreakable

-He is a member of a motorcycle gang who got into an accident and used his Stand Highway Star (ハイウェイ・スター, Haiwei Sutā) to steal Josuke and Rohan's life energy in order to recover from their injuries.
+He is a member of a motorcycle gang who got into an accident and used his Stand, Highway Star (ハイウェイ・スター, Haiwei Sutā), (Note: "Highway Go Go" in official English releases.) to steal Josuke and Rohan's life energy in order to recover from their injuries.
 Introduced while attacking Josuke from a distance, accompanied by his three admirers, Yuya appears to be a vain, selfish and dishonest person.
 However, he demonstrates a sense of courage, bravery and high perception skills when joining the battle against Terunosuke Miyamoto, as he manages to save both Koichi and Josuke.
 His Stand possesses a disjointed set of powers that make fighting it a dangerous task, and even Josuke must flee the Stand to find the user and defeat him.
 Two of its basic but most notable features are its speed and range: Highway Star can run up to 60 km/h and maintain that running speed indefinitely to pursue its prey; Furthermore, its pursuit of Josuke around Morioh while Yuya was at Grape Hills Hospital demonstrates its great range, the stand is also capable of throwing a barrage of punches, creating illusions to lure in its prey and disassemble itself from its humanoid form into many foot shaped pieces that can more easily pursue a target.

+In Japanese, he is voiced by Kishō Taniyama in all appearances.
+In English, he is voiced by Phillip Reich.

 Part 5: Golden Wind

-Set in 2001 Italy, two years after the events of Diamond is Unbreakable.
+Set in Italy in 2001, two years after the events of Diamond is Unbreakable.